Redislabs-Solution-Architects/OpenshiftOKD/README.md

   5. Firewall Rules
     a. ensure all nodes are accessible using the external IP address (all traffic)

-      a. all traffic to and from all external IP of the nodes
-      b. all internal traffic for the security group
+      all traffic to and from all external IP of the nodes all internal traffic for the security group
-      c.
       DNS ports

    6. Create an S3 Bucket in the same region as the instances